 Under Section 303(d) of the 1972 Clean Water Act, states, territories and authorized tribes are required to develop a list of water quality limited segments.
 These waters on the list do not meet water quality standards, even after point sources of pollution have installed the minimum required levels of pollution control technology.
-The law requires that these jurisdictions establish priority rankings for water on the lists and develop action plans, called as Total Maximum Daily Loads (TMDL), to improve water quality.
+The law requires that these jurisdictions establish priority rankings for water on the lists and develop action plans, called Total Maximum Daily Loads (TMDL), to improve water quality.

-Currently the Illinois Environmental Protection Agency (IEPA) has listed Rend Lake impaired for total suspended solids, and total phosphorous.
+Currently the Illinois Environmental Protection Agency (IEPA) has listed Rend Lake impaired for total suspended solids, and total phosphorus.
 The lists of sources for these impairments are urban runoff, crop production, shore modifications, recreational pollution, and unknown sources.
 Continued monitoring of the lake and its tributaries is vital in assisting the future assessment of the lake for these and other possible impairments.
 The water quality monitoring program represents the single metric that encompasses the overall health of the watershed as it is a direct measure of how well the environmental stewardship programs are working.
+In addition, much of the Big Muddy River downstream of Rend Lake is listed as impaired for sedimentation, sulfates, fecal coliform, TSS, dissolved oxygen, phosphorus, iron, and manganese.

-1.1 INTRODUCTION
+1.2 INTRODUCTION